renanbr/telltale/README.md

 __Statistics that help you improve application performance.__

-_Telltale_ analyses current execution and provides information about possible bottlenecks in your application.
+_Telltale_ analyses current execution and provides information about potential bottlenecks in your application.
 Analyzes are executed by _agents_.
 Output reports are automatically sent to console of your browser.
 Default _agents_:

 - __MemoryPeakAgent__: top memory usage;
 - __CriticalPathAgent__: shows the most time-consuming path;